-It may be quite uncomfortable to identify yourself as a feminist and bring changes in your own life.
+It may be quite uncomfortable at the beginning to emerge as a feminist and support women’s rights and equality.
 For instance, if you are a parent who’s always taught your daughter to behave in a certain way, but never thought of educating your son to treat women with respect, you might find it extremely awkward and uncomfortable at the beginning to talk to your son about these issues.
 It is very pivotal to step out of your comfort zone when are a change maker.

 7. Get started

 You are now equipped to be a change-maker and an ally.
 Don’t waste any more time waiting for the perfect opportunities to come your way.
 You can start with small changes in your own life.
 All changes begin at home.
-Thus your home and family are perfect places to start bringing changes.
-For example, start with sharing domestic and care work, teaching your kids about breaking gender barriers, setting aside money for your daughter’s higher education, or encouraging your wife to be economically independent.
+Thus your home and family are the perfect places to start bringing changes.
+For example, start with sharing domestic and care work with your wife, teach your kids about breaking gender barriers, set aside money for your daughter’s higher education, or encourage your wife to be economically independent.
 Try to ensure the rights and equality of women in your life.
-You can of-course volunteer for organizations or communities, or create your own campaigns to amplify your voice and make a bigger impact.
+You can of-course volunteer for other organizations or communities, or create your own campaigns to amplify your voice and make a bigger impact.

-You would probably face a lot of barriers and backlashes from the people around you.
+You would probably face a lot of barriers, trolls, and backlashes from the people around you.
 All major social transformation changes face a lot of resistance at the beginning.
-You may also feel, your efforts are not taking you anywhere.
+You may also feel that your efforts are not taking you anywhere.
 Please stay strong in front of criticism, resistance, or opposition.
 You may need to remind yourself very often about the higher purpose you are working for.
-It’s also important for you to have access to other men and support groups who are working for women’s rights.
+It’s also important for you to have access to other men, women, and support groups who are working for women’s rights and gender equality.

 Try to Influence people around you.
 You can do that by sharing your story, talking about the importance for women to have equal rights, opportunities, and a safe environment.
 Present yourself in your family, school, workplace, or community as an advocate of gender equality.
-This will help you to create your own identity as a change maker.
+This will help you to create your own identity as a change-maker.
 You may not be able to change everything, but you can influence many people to think out of the box.
-Hope these resources and guidelines for men to promote gender equality and women empowerment would be helpful to you.
+Hope these resources and guidelines for men to promote gender equality and women empowerment was helpful to you.

 You may also want to read You Too and Eliminate Gender Discrimination by Building Self Awareness aimed to encourage and support men and boys to fight for a gender-equal world.